brunorochax/udacity_dataengineer_project4/README.md

   <img width="250" src="Images/spark_logo.png">
 </p>

 This time, we will help Sparkify to implement an analytics environemnt with Spark, using s3 as storage.
-We will work with Sparkify data to create a dimensional model and storage it in partitioned parquet format on s3.
+We will work with Sparkify data to create a dimensional model and store it in partitioned parquet format on s3.

 ## Prerequisites

-You'll need to [create an AWS account](https://aws.amazon.com/pt/premiumsupport/knowledge-center/create-and-activate-aws-account/), to create a EMR Cluster.
+You'll need to [create an AWS account](https://aws.amazon.com/pt/premiumsupport/knowledge-center/create-and-activate-aws-account/), to create an EMR Cluster.

 *Attention: You should be charged for the services that you use, check the [AWS pricing](https://aws.amazon.com/pt/pricing/) in order to not be surprised while creating your environment.*